-Breast reconstruction does not refer to one procedure, but to a family of different surgeries that all have the goal of creating an aesthetically pleasing breast that makes the patient feel whole.
+Breast reconstruction by Dr. Jenna Bourgeois does not refer to one procedure, but to a family of different surgeries that all have the goal of creating an aesthetically pleasing breast that makes the patient feel whole.
 Patients have a choice in breast reconstruction regarding timing, type of surgery for cancer removal (lumpectomy or mastectomy), and type of reconstruction.
 I will work with you to create a personalized surgical treatment plan that you are comfortable with.

-This surgery is best for my patients with larger or sagging breasts that would be a good candidate for a breast reduction surgery.
-I can re-shape the breast and create a smaller perkier breast that is quickly ready for the next step in treatment.
+This surgery is best for my patients who have larger or sagging breasts and would be good candidates for a breast reduction surgery.
+I can reshape the breast and create a smaller perkier breast that is quickly ready for the next step in treatment.
 This procedure is part of breast conservation therapy, which includes lumpectomy and radiation therapy.

-In most healthy patients who are interested in breast reconstruction, I follow the breast surgeon at the time of surgery for an immediate breast reconstruction.
+In most healthy patients who are interested in breast reconstruction, I follow the breast surgeon at the time of surgery for an immediate breast reconstruction after the mastectomy.
 If you have had a mastectomy in the past or are overwhelmed by all of the treatment decisions, breast reconstruction can still be performed in a delayed fashion.

-The second surgery typically occurs approximately 3-6 months after the mastectomy and the tissue expander is removed and replaced with a permanent implant.
+The second surgery typically occurs approximately 3-6 months after the mastectomy; during it, the tissue expander is removed and replaced with a permanent implant.
 At that time, I may work on improving the breast pocket and may proceed with fat grafting to improve contour.
 A final touch up surgery may be performed for further fat grating and possible creation of a nipple and areolar tattooing if the nipple was removed during mastectomy.

 Another option for breast reconstruction is utilizing your own tissue from one body part and transferring the tissue to re-create a breast.
 This surgery is called a “flap.”
 The most commonly used areas are the back and the lower abdominal fat and skin.
-These surgeries are more extensive and have a longer recovery, but provide excellent outcomes in the right candidate.
+These surgeries are more extensive and have a longer recovery, but they can provide excellent outcomes in the right candidate.